 Since inception, the Company has experienced recurring losses from operations and generated negative cash flows from operations.
-The Company has an accumulated deficit of \$55.5 million as of June 30, 2021 and expects to incur additional losses from operations in the future.
-The Company estimates the available cash as of June 30, 2021, along with the \$83.1 million in estimated net proceeds from the IPO will be sufficient to meet its projected operating requirements for at least the next twelve months from the filing date of these unaudited condensed consolidated financial statements.
-Therefore, based on management's updated evaluation of the Company's ability to continue as a going concern, management has concluded the factors that previously raised substantial doubt about the Company's ability to continue as a going concern no longer exist as of the issuance date of these unaudited condensed consolidated financial statements.
-The Company will need to obtain substantial additional funding to develop and commercialize the Company's clinical programs as currently contemplated.
+The Company has an accumulated deficit of \$65.1 million as of September 30, 2021 and expects to incur additional losses from operations in the future.
+The Company estimates the available cash, cash equivalents, and marketable securities as of September 30, 2021 will be sufficient to meet its projected operating requirements for at least the next twelve months from the filing date of these unaudited condensed consolidated financial statements.
+Therefore, based on management's updated evaluation of the Company's ability to continue as a going concern, management has concluded the factors that previously raised substantial doubt about the Company will need to obtain substantial additional funding to develop and commercialize the Company's clinical programs as currently contemplated.
 The Company expects to finance future cash needs through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements, but there are no assurances that the Company will be able to raise sufficient amounts of funding in the future on acceptable terms, or at all.